 The Lectures

-Across two lecture seminars Professor Stephen Houlgate will provide a profound introduction into the opening of Hegel's Science of Logic.
+Across four lectures Professor Stephen Houlgate will provide a profound introduction into the opening of Hegel's Science of Logic.
 Where thought begins with pure being, passes through nothing, and unfolds into becoming.
 We shall see why this “presuppositionless” start matters, how the "dialectical method" really works, and what follows from this for ontology, logic, and metaphysics.
 Along the way, you’ll also be able to situate the passages within the legacies of Kant, Parmenides, and Heraclitus while practicing line-by-line interpretation.

 Houlgate's Approach to Hegel